OpenRockets/web-dev-error-solutions/errors/css/css-challenge-create-a-3d-like-card-with-shadows-and-gradients/README.md

+# 🐞 CSS Challenge:  Create a 3D-like Card with Shadows and Gradients

 This challenge focuses on creating a visually appealing card element using CSS, employing techniques like box-shadow, gradients, and transforms to simulate a 3D effect.
 We'll be using CSS3 for this challenge.
 No frameworks like Tailwind CSS will be used to highlight the core CSS concepts.